fsmosca/musketeer-chess/README.md

 10. Spider

 ### C. Piece selection
 The first move in musketeer chess is PS (piece selection).
 A white player may select 1 piece type from the selectable 10 musketeer piece types in item B and black follows by selecting another piece type.

-Example white may select a Leopard and Black can reply by selecting a Cannon (or any other piece but not the piece selected by white).
+For example white may select a Leopard and Black can reply by selecting a Cannon (or any other piece but not the piece selected by white).
 There after, both sides will have Leopard and Cannon as their additional pieces for the game.

 ### D. Gating preparation
 Gating is a move of entering the musketeer piece into the playing area.
 But before a gating move is executed on the board the player has to decide which file these new pieces will be gated.
 White can drop its new pieces at row 0 while Black can drop at row 9.
 See Initial board layout.